bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 below what it was trained on even the transformer architecture can mechanically be extended to arbitrary lengths.

+LLM's like many of its predecessor language models can also generate `embedding <https://en.wikipedia.org/wiki/Word_embedding>`__ from their input prompts.
+These are some combination of internal vectors that the underlying transformer generates.
+They map the input tokens to a new latent space that typically will cluster similar concepts together, making them extremely useful for downstream applications (see RAG below).

 Lastly, due to the massive number of parameters, training these LLM's are prohibitively expensive.
 Training these 100+B models can be on the order of millions of dollars (assuming you can even get a cluster of GPUs).